 1/2 tablespoon sazón

 whisk, or fork

-2. Beat eggs vigorously in mixing bowl until frothy.
+3. Beat eggs vigorously in mixing bowl until frothy.
+Pour into skillet.

-4. Cook, pushing or turning frequently with spatula, for about 2 minutes, or until eggs reach desired doneness.
+4. Cook mixture, pushing or turning frequently with spatula, until eggs are cooked through – about 2 minutes.

 NOTES & TIPS

-• 1 1/2 teaspoons sazón = 1 packet Goya Sazón con Culantro y Achiote.
+• 1/2 tablespoon sazón = 1 packet Sazón GOYA® con Culantro y Achiote (Coriander & Annatto)

 • If making just a single serving: In a small (8-inch) skillet, use 1/2 tablespoon oil, 1 tablespoon recaíto, 1 slice ham, 2 eggs, and 1/2 teaspoon sazón.
 For simplicity’s sake, you could just hand shred the ham instead of slicing it.